proximax-storage/cpp-xpx-storage-user-app/README.md

 ![image](https://user-images.githubusercontent.com/121498420/234044366-3b1921b5-d8da-427f-bea1-3db2c9caf0db.png)

-The installer should look something like this
+The installer should look something like this:
 ![image](https://user-images.githubusercontent.com/121498420/234045148-465cde14-5672-4bd5-92d7-a4c98cf93f3e.png)

-Create your account if you don’t have one, then press `Next`
+Create an account if you don’t have one, then press `Next`

 Tick the box, and press `Next`